Austin-Bennett/AustinUtils/README.md

 A class for complex numbers

-To save me time writing, all the arithmetic operators are defined and work exactly as how they would in actual mathematics, they also can be formmatted to a ostream or logger
+To save time writing, all the arithmetic operators are defined and work exactly as how they would in actual mathematics, they also can be formmatted to a ostream or logger

 | Method | Description |
 |:---:|:---:|